 I excitedly joined the Wilson faculty in the fall of 2013.
 Following a 15-year career in information technology, I received a Bachelor of Science degree in psychology from Trinity College in Hartford, CT. in 2008.
-I then went on to receive a Master of Arts degree in human development and family studies in 2010 and a doctorate in human development and family studies in 2013, both from the University of Connecticut.
+I then went on to receive a Master of Arts degree in human development and family studies in 2010 and received my Ph.D. in human development and family studies in 2013, both from the University of Connecticut.
 I also received graduate certificates in health psychology, quantitative research methods, and college curriculum and instruction.

 My doctoral dissertation was entitled Posttraumatic Growth Reported by Emerging Adults: A Multigroup Analysis of the Roles of Attachment, Support, Coping, and Life Satisfaction.